 Financial Aid Warning/Probation/Appeal: Students failing to make minimum progress requirements will be placed on financial aid warning until the next evaluation period.
 During financial aid warning, students are considered to be making satisfactory progress and financial aid is not disrupted.
-Students can reestablish satisfactory academic progress by meeting the minimum academic and/or attendance requirements by the end of the next evaluation..
+Students can reestablish satisfactory academic progress by meeting the minimum academic and/or attendance requirements by the end of the next evaluation.
+1-8 did not make satisfactory academic progress during the financial aid warning or previous evaluation period;